 There are two sides to the crisis in the sector.
 The first dimension is the demand side.
 The absence of consumer confidence for the near future leads to the postponement of consumption and the sharp decline in demand for finished products.
 This is easily observable when reviewing the results of sales for the season of Ramadan compared to previous seasons.
 The crisis of consumer confidence and the future economic stability results in putting off consumption.
 It also manifests itself in the shift toward less expensive, lower quality goods.
 We noticed many of the modern clothing firms lost customers who preferred to buy fashions from the past year over recent models.
 Consumers were inclined to purchase lower brands leading the sector to face a decline in its real demand.

 The second side comes from the lack of confidence of the producers.
-On the one hand, yarn and raw materials are imported and form a significant share of the production costs The shocks experienced by the Syrian currency lend support to the expectations of its devaluation against the dollar or the euro.
+On the one hand, yarn and raw materials are imported and form a significant share of the production costs.
+The shocks experienced by the Syrian currency lend support to the expectations of its devaluation against the dollar or the euro.
 The Central Bank governor, Adib Mayalah, recognized in an interview late in August on French TV that the international reserve diminished by 35% during the last six months.
 We realize that this bleeding of the reserves to support the Syrian currency cannot be sustained indefinitely.
 This mismanagement and the regime’s policies shall affect the currency sooner or later.
-Thus, producers in the textile sector will face difficult choices With the devaluation of the Syrian pound, inventories of imported raw materials will have more value as raw material than the final products.
+Thus, producers in the textile sector will face difficult choices.
+With the devaluation of the Syrian pound, inventories of imported raw materials will have more value as raw material than the final products.
 This situation pushes the producers in the textile sector to delay production as much as possible.
 The sector will enter the vicious circle in which increased costs and decreased expected sales will lead to a lack of supply and push prices even higher.

 In the medium and long term, this sector will be subjected to further problems if the regime’s control is prolonged.
 We have a situation with higher prices (supply side inflation) and lack of demand.
 The extension of the regime will mean forcefully denouncing its liberal economic policies and returning to protectionist and interventionist economic policy.
 (See our article "Revolution and the End of Syrian Economic Reform.")
 This will create great pressure on the investment in this sector; the shrinking of the margin caused by fixed prices determined by the government and increased production costs will lead to a real contraction in the sector that will have dire consequences.